 Labs take place on Tuesdays and the corresponding Lab Assignments can be substantially completed during the 3-hour lab periods.
-Lab Assignments will be due by 6 pm on the Friday following each Lab with the idea that instructors will be able to mark the assignments, and provide feedback, by the start of the next Lab.
+Lab Assignments will be due by 6 pm on the Friday following each Lab.

-NOTE that this means that you will have a Lab Assignment to complete every week of the semester except for the 1st week of classes and the week of Feb 21 (term break).
+NOTE that this means that you will have a Lab Assignment to complete every week of the semester except for the 1st week of classes and the week of Feb 19 (term break).
 To derive the grade for the Lab Assignments the lowest mark obtained will be ignored when calculating the average of all the other Lab Assignments.

-Digital submission of Lab Assignments is much preferred.
+Digital submission of Lab Assignments is required.
 Every Lab will have a d2L Dropbox set-up for this purpose -pdf file format required.
-An alternative (physical) dropbox will be set-up for hard-copy submission of Lab Assignments.
+Please contact the instructor or your TA if you have concerns with this mode of delivery of the assignments and need to submit them as hard copies.

-The University of Calgary offers a flexible_grade option, Credit Granted (CG) to support student's breadth of learning and student wellness.
+The University of Calgary offers a flexible grade option, Credit Granted (CG) to support student's breadth of learning and student wellness.
 Faculty units may have additional requirements or restrictions for the use of the CG grade at the faculty, degree or program level.
 To see the full list of Faculty of Science courses where CG is not eligible, please visit the following website: https://science.ucalgary.ca/current-students/undergraduate/program-advising/flexible-grading-option-cg-grade